-This project consists of a rear ground floor extension, two roof extensions (a hip to gable and a rear dormer) and full refurbishment of a semi detached house in Honour Oak.
+This project consists of a rear ground floor extension, two roof extensions (a hip to gable and a rear dormer) and full refurbishment of a semi-detached house in Honor Oak.

 The clients (John Donnelly and Frances Grey) started the job with sufficient funds to only complete the ground floor.
-However they came into more money we successfully increased the size of the contract to deliver the full refurbishment and loft extension.
+However, they came into more money and we successfully increased the size of the contract to deliver the full refurbishment and loft extension.

-The existing property was a two storey Edwardian 3-bed house built in roughest concrete block with a large garden falling away to the south and dramatic view over Forest Hill and Crystal Palace.
-The original hose was virtually unaltered, except for the installation of UPVC windows.
+The existing property was a two-storey Edwardian 3-bed house built in roughest concrete block with a large garden falling away to the south and dramatic view over Forest Hill and Crystal Palace.
+The original house was virtually unaltered, except for the installation of uPVC windows.

-We developed a design that provided an open plan kitchen dining area to the rear with views over the garden and a discrete back kitchen area and a wc below the stairs.
+We developed a design that provided an open plan kitchen dining area to the rear with views over the garden and a discrete back kitchen area and a WC under the stairs.

-On the first floor we remodelled the existing rear windows, wc and bathroom to provide a generous family bathroom with good views.
-On the second floor we provided a large bedroom, dressing room and a second bathroom.
+On the first floor, we remodeled the existing rear windows, WC and bathroom to provide a generous family bathroom with good views.
+On the second floor, we provided a large bedroom, dressing room and a second bathroom.

-The ground floor is clad in Western Red Cedar, the design incorporates a living roof and mirrored skylights brining natural light deep into the plan.
-The existing roughcast walls were externally insulated and rendered in a mineral based render.
+The ground floor is clad in Western Red Cedar, the design incorporates a living roof and mirrored skylights bringing natural light deep into the plan.
+The existing roughcast walls were externally insulated and rendered in a mineral-based render.
 The front and side windows were replaced in timber sympathetic in style to those of the attached house.
-The rear first and second floor windows are hardwood sash windows.
+The rear first and second-floor windows are hardwood sash windows.